Customer Pulse Survey Feedback Drives Improved Customer Satisfaction

-A Customer Net Promoter Score (NPS) Survey is designed to efficiently collect information from a customer population by asking a single question, using a 0-10 scale: “How likely is it that you would recommend [company/brand] to a friend or colleague?”
-The answer to this question permits an immediate understanding of current customer service levels as well as the probability of referrals.
+A Customer Pulse Survey is designed to efficiently collect information from a customer population by asking a small number of questions or sometimes a single question, such as: “How likely is it that you would recommend [company/brand] to a friend or colleague?”
+The answers to these questions permits an immediate understanding of current customer service levels as well as the probability of referrals.

 If a customer has a positive experience with an organization, it will likely lead to repeat business and good word of mouth, but a negative experience can lead to customer loss and the circulation of poor reviews.
-Net Promoter Score (NPS) calculates, quantifies, and tracks ‘willingness to recommend’ to understand if the overall image of a company is positive or negative.
+The Customer Pulse Survey score calculates, quantifies, and tracks a small number of questions to quickly understand if the overall image of a company is positive or negative.

-- Increase profitability.The financial bottom line is the main business case for conducting an NPS study.
+- Increase profitability.The financial bottom line is the main business case for conducting a Customer Pulse study.
 More satisfied customers means increased business in both referrals and repeat clients.
-An NPS study ensures organizations have the information they need to effectively address any product or service failings.
-For this reason, organizations that deploy NPS surveys are more likely to be seen as responsive to customer needs and proactive in addressing any problems and failings.
-Ultimately, conducting an NPS survey can increase an organization’s profitability by ensuring they are always their customer’s first choice.
+A Customer Pulse study ensures organizations have the information they need to effectively address any product or service failings.
+For this reason, organizations that deploy Customer Pulse Surveys are more likely to be seen as responsive to customer needs and proactive in addressing any problems and failings.
+Ultimately, conducting a Customer Pulse Survey can increase an organization’s profitability by ensuring they are always their customer’s first choice.

 - Enhanced customer loyalty.Building a core of loyal customers is a strategy that positions a business for long-term success.
-In many respects, the NPS survey is like a typical customer survey; however the nature of the survey’s continuous ‘check-ins’ for all customer transactions means that customers can have confidence that any problems/issues will be addressed appropriately and in a timely manner.
-In this way, the NPS survey can be conceptualized as a safeguard against any potential service failings that might prematurely end a relationship.
+In many respects, a Customer Pulse Survey is like a typical customer survey; however the nature of the survey’s continuous ‘check-ins’ for all customer transactions means that customers can have confidence that any problems/issues will be addressed appropriately and in a timely manner.
+In this way, a Customer Pulse Survey can be conceptualized as a safeguard against any potential service failings that might prematurely end a relationship.

-- Immediate real-time data.An ongoing NPS survey provides access to a steady stream of data that allows you to understand how your customers perceive each transaction with your organization as they unfold.
+- Immediate real-time data.An ongoing Customer Pulse Survey provides access to a steady stream of data that allows you to understand how your customers perceive each transaction with your organization as they unfold.
 You can even receive immediate notification of any unsatisfactory experiences with Instant Email Alerts that allow you to right any wrongs before negative word of mouth can spread.
 By correcting problems as they arise, an organization is better positioned to preserve existing relationships and curtail any negative press that is likely to emerge as a result of a less-than-ideal encounter.
-Regardless of the nature of the customer relationship, responsiveness is critical, and an NPS survey can ensure you are responsive.
+Regardless of the nature of the customer relationship, responsiveness is critical, and a Customer Pulse Survey can ensure you are responsive.

-- Comprehensive yet simple.The strength of the NPS survey relies on the ability to form a “big picture” assessment of the experiences of many – not just a vocal minority group.
-Since a typical NPS survey asks just one question, the survey is not taxing for respondents to answer.
-NPS surveys are typically deployed in an ongoing manner, where customers have multiple opportunities to provide feedback on their experiences.
+- Comprehensive yet simple.The strength of a Customer Pulse Survey relies on the ability to form a “big picture” assessment of the experiences of many – not just a vocal minority group.
+Since a typical Customer Pulse Survey asks just a few questions, the survey is not taxing for respondents to answer.
+Customer Pulse Surveys are typically deployed in an ongoing manner, where customers have multiple opportunities to provide feedback on their experiences.
 As a result, these surveys tend to have comparatively high response rates.
 Higher response rates permit greater certainty that the results of the survey are representative of the entire customer population as a whole.
 This comprehensive and robust data then permits a more in-depth understanding of the entire range of customer experience.

-Traditionally, a Customer Net Promoter Score is calculated using an eleven point scale that ranges from 0 to 10.
-On this scale, detractors are defined as respondents who are likely to provide poor word of mouth about the company, promoters are likely to spread positive experiences with the company, and neutral respondents aren’t likely to share either glowing or damaging reports about the company.
-The score itself is calculated by subtracting the detractors from the promoters and dividing by the total number of respondents.
-This score is then multiplied by 100.
-An NPS score of +100 means that everybody is a promoter, while a score of -100 means that everybody is a detractor.
+Traditionally, a Customer Pulse Survey score is calculated using benchmarks of your industry.
+Detractors are defined as respondents who are likely to provide poor word of mouth about the company, promoters are likely to spread positive experiences with the company, and neutral respondents aren’t likely to share either glowing or damaging reports about the company.
 Sound complicated?
 NBRI provides the analysis and benchmarking for you and makes it easy to understand.
 We also provide expert guidance on how to boost scores and obtain higher marks from all of your customers.

 When you hire NBRI, you’re hiring more than a company to conduct survey research.
 You’re hiring a business partner with a sincere interest in the health and success of your company.